![]() |

-As the deserts are too hot (105+), we are now spending the summer months up in Big Bear and the BB1 Claim where it is nice and cool in the pines.
-Remember to get your Campfire permits and check with the forest service for the fire hazard level, the sign at Polique Canyon read “Moderate” this time and restrictions kick in at “High” and “Extreme”.
+As the deserts are too hot (105+), we are now spending the summer months up in Big Bear at the BB1 Claim where it is nice and cool in the pines, though this is a relative term as on the weekend of the 11th Joe Becht reported 100 degrees up by the claim.
+Remember to get your Campfire permits and check with the forest service for the fire hazard level, the sign at Polique Canyon read “Moderate” this last month and restrictions kick in at “High” and “Extreme”.
 If you also are a member of TVP and/or SPMA they have claims available to explore and work as well.
 Last year I took a day to hike up to the Cabin in the Sky and located the Boundary Rock and survey button.
 If you go to the USF Discovery Center there are maps of the area and a handout for the historical auto tour of the old mining sites.
 There is a lot to do all around the lake and over in Big Bear City.
 There are also 3 old city sites and many left over mines and prospects to explore.

 Jerryk